 Hurunui District Council - Waste and Recycling

-Hurunui District Council provides a range of waste and recycling services including refuse and recycling kerbside collections, transfer stations, recycling banks and a schools recycling and waste minimisation education programme.
+Hurunui District Council provides a range of waste and recycling services including rubbish and recycling kerbside collections, transfer stations, recycling banks and a schools recycling and waste minimisation education programme.

 Further information on waste and recycling in Hurunui is available by using the quick links below.